How to Get into the Harvard MBA Program (Ultimate Guide)

 Here’s what you’ll be asked:

-Business-Minded (up to 300 words):
+1. Business-Minded (up to 300 words):

-What experiences have shaped who you are, how you invest in others, and what kind of leader you want to become?Growth-Oriented (up to 250 words):
+What experiences have shaped how you invest in others and how you lead?

-Share an example of how you have demonstrated curiosity and how that has influenced your growth.
+Curiosity can be seen in many ways.
+Please share an example of how you have demonstrated curiosity and how that has influenced your growth.

-Now, the real challenge: saying something meaningful in so few words.
+The real challenge: saying something meaningful in so few words.

-Strong essays don’t rehash the résumé.
+You already know this: strong essays don’t rehash the résumé.
 They don’t squeeze in a laundry list of accomplishments.
 Instead, they zoom in: the most pivotal moments, patterns, and insights, told with clarity and purpose.

 Together, these essays give HBS a more multidimensional view of your candidacy and a clearer lens into how you think, not just what you’ve done.